 3. Ask a solicitor for help

 A solicitor can tell you if a judicial review may be possible.
 A judicial review is the way that people can challenge the lawfulness of a decision made by a public body such as a local authority.
 A judge will look at how the decision was made.
 More information about judicial reviews.
-To find a local solicitor who can help with social care issues, search the justice website and tick the Community Care box.
+To find a local solicitor who can help with social care issues, search the justice website and tick the Community A community is the people and places in an area.
+Care box.
 Find out if you qualify for legal aid to fund your use of a solicitor on the gov.uk website.

 4. Contact your MP to alert them to the problem you are having

 Your MP has an interest in how the local authority enacts UK government laws such as the Care Act, and can intervene on your behalf as his or her constituent.
 You can find your MP’s contact details on the Parliament website.

 We've created the following factsheets to help you with the benefits application, Care Act assessment and follow-up process: